arjenlentz/scribbles/logging.md

 Interestingly, from the above, it may be that it may NOT make sense to
  - worry about signing event messages (IETF also had https://tools.ietf.org/id/draft-ietf-syslog-sign-23.html which expired in 2008);
  - use TLS rather than plain TCP connections - because TLS only encrypts hops, it does not prevent a compromised relay.
+E.g., if we encrypt entire event messages, it no longer matters whether the transport layer is encrypted.

-We'll consider TLS more later.
+We'll consider TLS more later, and virtual network layers such as WireGuard.